Harmonicity and invariance on slices of the Boolean cube: Approximately Boolean functions

 \begin{theorem} Let $f$ be a slice-Boolean harmonic multilinear polynomial such that $\|f^{>d}\|^2_{\nu_{pn}} = \epsilon$, where $f^{>d} = \sum_{i>d} f^{=i}$.
 There exists a slice-Boolean harmonic multilinear polynomial $h$ depending on $(p(1-p))^{-O(d)}$ coordinates (that is, invariant to permutations of the other coordinates) satisfying

 \end{theorem}

 Before we can prove this theorem, we need an auxiliary result~\cite[Theorem 3.3]{FKMW}, which we prove here (simplifying the original proof) to make the proof self-contained.
-The proof uses a result from Subsection~\ref{sec:harmonic-algebra}.
+The proof uses Corollary~\ref{cor:harmonic-projection}, whose self-contained proof appears in Subsection~\ref{sec:harmonic-algebra}.

 \begin{theorem} Let $f$ be a multilinear polynomial depending on $M \leq \min(p,1-p)n$ variables, and let $\tilde{f}$ be the unique harmonic multilinear polynomial of degree at most $\min(p,1-p)n$ agreeing with $f$ on the slice $\binom{[n]}{pn}$ (the \emph{harmonic projection} of $f$ on the slice $\binom{[n]}{pn}$).
 Then